 Good news: laptops no longer look like black slabs, devoid of personality.
 Whether you’re looking at machines from Dell, Microsoft, or HP, design has finally become an important aspect of laptops across the board.

 The Pixelbook and the MacBook Pro are two of the most beautiful and unique laptops ever made.
-The 13-inch, late-2016 MacBook Pro looks fairly similar to previous iterations, especially from the outside.
+The 13-inch MacBook Pro looks fairly similar to previous iterations, especially from the outside.
 It has the classic unibody, aluminum chassis that has become iconic of the MacBook line.
 Once you open the machine, however, you’ll see the narrowed-down bezels, expanded TouchPad, shallow keys, and thinner body.
-Some models also offer the Touch Bar, a small OLED touchscreen that shows contextual options.
+All 13-inch models also offer the Touch Bar, a small OLED touchscreen that shows contextual options.

 Google’s Pixelbook is a new design that matches the look of the Pixel smartphones.
 On the lid, you’ll find the same two-tone color scheme of aluminum and glass, with some similar design language happening on the inside across the keyboard and palm rests.
-The only part of the design that feels out of place are the chubby bezels that surround the 12.3-inch screen.
+The only parts of the design that feel out of place are the chubby bezels that surround the 12.3-inch screen.

 Switching back and forth between the two laptops, the two most notable differences are the bezels on the display and the overall weight of the laptops.
-The MacBook Pro weighs 3.02 pounds, which is nothing to sneeze at, while the Pixelbook weighs just 2.43 pounds.
-It’s not quite as the light as the 12-inch MacBook, but it’s impressively light nonetheless.
+The MacBook Pro weighs 3.02 pounds, which is nothing to sneeze at, while the Pixelbook weighs just 2.4 pounds.

 It’s admittedly difficult to pick from these two, and we do think both are nice systems.
 However, we have to go with the classic MacBook Pro.
 While the Pixelbook is handsome, it has a few small quirks, like a slippery glass panel on the display lid that can make the laptop hard to keep in your hand.
 The MacBook Pro feels more mature.